Tobiadefami/fuxion/README.md

 This structure guides the LLM to produce data in the specified format, ensuring consistency and proper typing.

-fuxion can be used to generate synthetic data for rapid product testing amongst other use cases.
-And this is easily achieved by passing the instructions and few shot examples as paths to the chain.
-The instructions are provided in the prompt template, and the few shot examples are provided in a json file.

 ## Template Structure

 For each generation task, a template file is required to guide the LLM on what to do.
 Below, we provide a brief overview of what the template files should look like.